jnj16180340/elixir-notes/README.md

     - it's technically possible
 - Import module functions in the smallest possible scope
     - Even in function defs!
+- Functions should be short, flow control is code smell
+    - prefer pattern matching, guard clauses
+- List reversal basically isn't a performance hit
+    - It's highly optimized for obvious reasons
+- Exceptions should be "truly exceptional"
+    - ex. database is down, etc.
+    - not user enters wrong url, etc.
+    - Generally, errors propagate to a supervising process and the error-ing process dies
+    - SO, exceptions should *rarely* be caught/handled!

 Syntax for definition/lookup of Enumerable types can be a bit weird.
 Pick a style and stick to it